UiOHive/wsn_filters/README.md

 ## Application
 The pipeline is designed for weather data from two networks of automatic weather stations installed in Svalbard as described in the [Hive documentation](https://hive-wireless-sensor-network.readthedocs.io/en/latest/).
 The code is developed to be transferrable to other locations and networks such as the one in Finse, Norway, also maintained by the University of Oslo.

-## Command line usage
+### Command line usage
-### Wireless Sensor Network at Kongsvegen and Midtre Lovenbreen
+#### Wireless Sensor Network at Kongsvegen and Midtre Lovenbreen
-The pipeline requires the config file as input parameter and can be ran as follow:
+The pipeline requires the config file as input parameter and can be ran as followed:
 ```
 python qc_main.py -nc config_wsn_KNG.yml
 ```
-### AWS at Austfonna
+#### AWS at Austfonna
 ```
 python qc_austfonna.py -nc config_austfonna_ETON2.yml
 ```